Guadiana: Estuary

 The river empties into the Gulf of Cádiz between Ayamonte and Vila Real de Santo António, the two highly touristic regions of the Algarve and the sea-side of Andalusia.
-There it forms a saltmarsh estuary.
-The estuary has a maximum width of 550 m, and its depth ranges from 5 to 17 m.
-Tides are semi-diurnal, ranging from 0.8 to 3.5 m; their upriver propagation is limited by falls situated 76 km from the mouth at Moinho dos Canais.
-In the lower estuary there are nature reserves covering a total of 2089 ha; in Spain, the Marismas de Isla Cristina and, in Portugal, the Reserva Natural do Sapal de Castro Marim e Vila Real de Santo António (English: Castro Marim and Vila Real de Santo António Marsh Natural Reserve); they give a valued nature conservation character to the region.
+There, it forms a saltmarsh estuary, which has a maximum width of 550 m, and its depth ranges from 5 to 17 m.
+Tides are semidiurnal, ranging from 0.8 to 3.5 m; their upriver propagation is limited by falls situated 76 km from the mouth at Moinho dos Canais.
+In the lower estuary, nature reserves cover a total of 2089 ha; in Spain, the Marismas de Isla Cristina and, in Portugal, the Reserva Natural do Sapal de Castro Marim e Vila Real de Santo António (English: Castro Marim and Vila Real de Santo António Marsh Natural Reserve); they give a valued nature-conservation character to the region.

 Human impact

-In Spain, three autonomous communities, (Castilla-La Mancha, Extremadura and Andalusia) (comprising the provinces of Ciudad Real, Badajoz, and Huelva) are crossed by the Guadiana.
-Meanwhile, in Portugal the river crosses the regions of Alentejo and Algarve, and the districts of Portalegre, Évora, Beja and Faro.
+In Spain, three autonomous communities, (Castilla-La Mancha, Extremadura, and Andalusia, comprising the provinces of Ciudad Real, Badajoz, and Huelva) are crossed by the Guadiana.
+Meanwhile in Portugal, the river crosses the regions of Alentejo and Algarve, and the districts of Portalegre, Évora, Beja, and Faro.

 Dams

-There are over 30 dams on the river basin.
-The following are the dams on the Guadiana river itself:
+Over 30 dams are on the river basin.
+These are the dams on the Guadiana River itself: